 We appreciate the broad and easy front entry, which features a three-sided zipper.
 And the farthest edge reaches to the backside of the pack.
 It’s deep and three-dimensional instead of offering two-dimensional access.

 The padded sling design allows for rotation from the back to the front for quick access to your pack.
 And the exterior side pocket, strap, and buckle hold a tripod securely to your pack.

 - Bonus: An additional tuck-away strap in the front holds the bag more securely to your chest if you need to run to make your flight or climb to find a better shooting angle.

-Best for Daily Use: Peak Design Everyday 20L Camera Backpack
+Best for Daily Use: Peak Design Everyday Backpack V2 20L

-Gear from San Francisco-based company Peak Design is well-known for its minimalist look combined with an ingenious design.
-And the Everyday camera pack ($260) is no exception.
+Gear from San Francisco-based company Peak Design is well-known for its minimalist look combined with an ingenious design for travel and everyday life.
+And the Everyday Backpack V2 ($260) is no exception.
 The exterior’s clean lines and absence of excessive straps give it the impression of a dearth of features.
 But once you open the pack, you’ll find that plenty of thought and innovation went into its design.

 You can configure this pack for photography.
-It holds enough room in the main compartment to fit DSLR cameras, lenses, drones, and any other accessories.
+It holds enough room in the main compartment to fit a DSLR camera and nearly five extra lenses or a DJI Mavic drone and all the necessary accessories.
 It stores them in the form of three slide-out divider shelves that are accessible via the zippered side pockets.

 Designed to be used every day, the pack works well even if you’re not taking your camera gear with you.
 Sliding out the dividers provides plenty of room for your laptop, along with anything else you need for your day — lunch, a jacket, and a 12-pack of adult beverages — with some extra room for anything you pick up during the day.